dc.contributor | Law Division | en_US |

 dc.rights | Public | en_US |

-dc.subject | ENVIRONMENTAL LAW | en_US |
+dc.subject | environmental law | en_US |

-dc.subject | ENVIRONMENTAL HEALTH | en_US |
+dc.subject | environmental health | en_US |

-dc.subject | PACIFIC ISLANDS (TRUST TERRITORY) | en_US |
+dc.subject | Pacific Island (Trust Territory) | en_US |

-dc.subject | FISHERIES | en_US |
+dc.subject | fishery | en_US |

-dc.subject | ENVIRONMENTAL AGREEMENTS | en_US |
+dc.subject | environmental agreement | en_US |

-dc.subject | MARINE RESOURCES | en_US |
+dc.subject | marine resource | en_US |

-dc.subject | MARINE ENVIRONMENT | en_US |
+dc.subject | marine environment | en_US |

-dc.subject | TREATIES | en_US |
+dc.subject | treaty | en_US |

-dc.subject | SOUTH PACIFIC OCEAN | en_US |
+dc.subject | South Pacific Ocean | en_US |

-dc.subject | SOUTH PACIFIC OCEAN | en_US |
+dc.subject | South Pacific Ocean | en_US |

 dc.title | The Law of the Sea and the South Pacific | en_US |